 Session One

 Begin each session in this unit with an addition/subtraction grid.
-This session gives you detail about how to introduce the activity.
-Grids for the other sessions are provided in PowerPoint One.
-This activity and discussion of how students found the answers should take no more than ten minutes.
+This session gives you details about how to introduce the activity.
+Grids for the other sessions are provided in PowerPoint 1.
+Try to limit this activity and discussion of how students found the answers to no more than ten minutes.

 Discuss how to complete the grid.
 The answers to the additions go in the body of the table.
 For example, 7 + 6 = 13 so 13 can be placed in the second cell in the third row.